 First have the door open, throw treats in and let your dog go in and out at their will.
-(So if getting a puppy home try and pick up in the am so you can start this before bedtime.)
+(So if getting a puppy home for the first time, try and pick up in the am so you can start this before bedtime.)

 Once they are happy with this, throw a treat in, shut the door for a moment, then open it before they have to ask for it to be opened, build up to longer periods before opening the door but go at your dogs pace, if this is days then so be it.

 Place a bed or mat or that jumper of yours your dog already likes into the crate.
 If your dog already likes that item it will hopefully make them more willing to go in.

 When you are not training, leave the crate open and place your dog's toy basket or favourite toys / food puzzle inside.
 N.B the idea is to associate the crate with all things good.

 Feeding your dog in there too helps, if they go in at will, drop a a few treats through the roof like the crate is a place where wondrous good things suddenly appear.
 If your dog then loves the blanket or what you have in their you can then take it to the office/ vet etc to help them be calm and happy there too and start praising and treating them for being on that in the same way you do the crate.

 Adding an in and out Cue

 Once you dog is happy popping in and out on their own you can add a cue by saying e.g ‘go to crate’ half a second before throwing the treat in, when they thus do go in, say your Reward Mark e.g Good, and treat.
 Soon your dog will go in on cue and you can begin varying if you give treats or not in order to maintain the behaviour.